nating/personal-notes/fifth-year/information-retrieval-and-web-search/query-processing.md

 * By using 𝜏', parts of inverted lists that will not generate a score above 𝜏' can be ignored.

 * In **Max Score**, a partial score is found for a common part of the query, e.g. scores for the word 'tree' are calculated first.
-Then 𝜏' is set as the k<sup>th</sup> lowest score from *the first three* documents that contain all the words.
+Then 𝜏' is set as the k<sup>th</sup> lowest score from *the first k* documents that contain all the words.

 * **Early Termination** means not doing all of the processing that would usually be done, to save time.